AndySync/AndySync/README.md

 - 👋 Hi, I’m @AndySync
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cloud Architecture and Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cool Automation Stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IaaC Automation and Design
 - 📫 How to reach me ...
 LinkinIn Annatam Dey

 <!---